Writing an articulate cover letter is challenging for all job seekers. But if you have little or no work experience in a field, the stakes are higher.

 Seeing as how you have little or no previous professional work experience to fall back on, you’ll want to place emphasis on soft skills—attributes of a personal nature that say a lot about your work ethic and ability to work in sync with others.

-However, there’s one thing that’s even better than writing about soft skills and putting together a cover letter talking about how you’re willing to learn their job.
+So while it’s great to write about soft skills and put together a cover letter talking about how you’re willing to learn their job… it’s much better to point out any hands-on experience that you have.

 For example, if you had an internship, worked in an unrelated field, did a few academic projects while studying, gave a presentation, etc., those are still valuable pieces to put on your resume AND in your cover letter.